Will My Application Be Secure in the Cloud? Things to Consider For the Best Cloud Security

 Whenever possible, backups should be held off-site, separate from what they are a copy of.
 For servers in your office, this means storing the backups in another geographic location.
 For servers under a hosting account, this means copying the backups to another account.

 Disasters can hit both physical servers in your office as well as servers virtualized in the cloud.
-Whether it’s fire, electrical storm, or online hacking that you’re trying to protect against, you need to move your backups to a separate, isolated location.
+Whether it’s fire, an electrical storm, or online hacking that you’re trying to protect against, you need to move your backups to a separate, isolated location.

 Cloud security is not to be taken lightly.
 With the proper precautions per the suggestions above, you will lower your risks of breaches.